- The profession

 Faculty and Staff

-The faculty and staff of the Clinical Laboratory Sciences program have a diverse background in biological and chemical sciences, laboratory medicine, laboratory management, and research.
+The faculty and staff of the Clinical Laboratory Science program have a diverse background in biological and chemical sciences, laboratory medicine, laboratory management, and research.
 The faculty strive to give students the best education to become well-recognized clinical laboratory professionals.

 Ian Clift, PhD, MLS(ASCLP)CM

 Riverside Hall, 151

 Ian C. Clift, PhD, MLS (ASCP)CM is the (founding) Program Director for Clinical Laboratory Sciences at IUSB since its inception in 2017.
 He was the first Program Director for the IUSB VZD Department of Health Sciences from 2015-2018.
 He is also the owner and primary consultant for the scientific writing and literary research company Biomedical Associates (www.biomedicalassociates.net).
 He has extensive experience in biomedical and laboratory science; with focused training in immunology, neurobiology, oncology, and cellular signaling.
 He received his PhD through the Mayo Clinic’s Mayo Graduate School in Biomedical Science.
 In addition to his technical experience in clinical and research laboratories, he is a resourceful freelance writer, educator, and driven administrative professional.
 He is a member of several clinical laboratory science organizations including the ASCLS (American Society for Clinical Laboratory Science), where he holds a post on the Product Development Committee, and the ASCP (American Society for Clinical Pathology), where he is also a certified Medical Laboratory Scientist (MLS) and a local ASCP Council of Laboratory Professionals representative.
 He teaches courses on Immunology, Serology, and Blood Banking for IUSB in the College of Health Sciences and has previously developed community service learning opportunities and taught research methods for students in the Health Sciences programs.
 He is the author of Clinical Immunodiagnostics: Laboratory Principles and Practices, published and available through Jones and Bartlett Learning, Amazon.com, and your local bookstore.